farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 # Installation

 We recommend running Hubble on an always-on server that has [Docker](https://docs.docker.com/desktop/install/linux-install/) installed.

 ## Requirements

 Hubble can be installed in 30 minutes, and a full sync can take 1-2 hours to complete.
 You'll need a machine that has:

 - 16 GB of RAM
 - 4 CPU cores or vCPUs
-- 200 GB of free storage
+- 300 GB of free storage
-- A public IP address with ports 2282 - 2285 exposed
+- A public IP address with ports 2282 & 2283 exposed (port 2281 is optional)

 See [tutorials](./tutorials.html) for instructions on how to set up cloud providers to run Hubble.